1Arekusu1/Children-Yearn-for-the-Exoplanets/README.md

 # Children Yearn for the Exoplanets (working title)
-**CYFTE tries to bring seen but not released KSP2 Interstellar bodies.
-Everything so far is subject to change and very early WiP**
+**CYFTE aims to bring into the game the interstellar bodies from KSP2 that have been shown but never released.
+Everything is subject to change and the project is still in a very early stage of development.**

 Current release contains barebones unfinished debdeb without any ground textures, scatters or atmospheres.